 Notice that implicit in the 1M method suggested by Eq.
 4 is the fact that matrix C is stored by columns.
-This assumption is important; C must be stored by columns in order to allow the real domain micro-kernel to correctly update F.E. of C with the corresponding F.E. from the matrix product AB.
+This assumption is important; when A and B are packed according to the 1E and 1R formats, respectively, C must be stored by columns in order to allow the real domain micro-kernel to correctly update the individual real and imaginary F.E. of C with the corresponding F.E. from the matrix product AB.